 The World Wildlife Fund (WWF) estimates that 17% of the Amazon rainforest has been lost in the past five decades.
 Wildfires in recent years have added to that growing cumulative total of deforestation.
 With an increasing number of fires, Amazon eventually might reach a tipping point after which the forest might turn into a Savanna ecosystem or a seasonal forest.
 Every bit of satellite data we processed points to such scenarios.

-The most critical task at hand is to retain what’s left by stopping the ongoing fires and deforestation as quickly as possible.
+The most critical task at hand to preserve the Amazon is to retain what’s left by stopping the ongoing wildfires and deforestation as quickly as possible aided by satellite imagery.
 Brazil and other Amazon countries will have to develop a mechanism to protect and restore the rainforest in face of rising demand for agricultural lands.